sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 ### Isn't SBML too complicated to write?

 Don't write SBML by hand.
 Instead, use software tools that provide higher-level interfaces to reading, writing, and manipulating SBML.
 Some provide graphical user interfaces, while others provide textual interfaces where you can write models in terms of chemical reactions.
-Take a look at our [SBML Showcase](/showcase) for help finding a tool that may be suitable for your needs.

 ### Where is SBML defined?